| Description:

 an Agreement on this issue as soon as possible.

-of the meeting, please sign all four copies of this letter and
+Should the foregoing be in accordance with your recordsof the meeting, please sign all four copies of this letter and

 return two to this office.

-/s/ L. A. Lambert
+Yours truly,/s/ L. A. Lambert

 Director Labor Relations